FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: FedMEKT: Federated Multimodal Embedding Knowledge Transfer

 \subsection{Generalized Multimodal Autoencoder Construction}

 On the server side, we target to perform joint knowledge aggregation in order to capture the biased features of the local models and learn a generalized global encoder for downstream tasks.
 To solve the generalized multimodal autoencoder construction problem, we utilize the proxy data $D_r$ to generate the global multimodal embedding knowledge from the current global model and collect the multimodal embedding knowledge from local clients to perform the upstream multimodal embedding knowledge transfer.
 Firstly, we concatenate the global embedding knowledge from different modalities to achieve the joint global embedding knowledge $e^h_s$.
 Accordingly, we gather the embedding knowledge from the same modality of all clients and then perform the averaging operation to obtain the collaborative embedding knowledge of each modality, which are $\sum_{k\in{K}}{\frac{1}{K}}e^{Ah}_{k}$ and $\sum_{k\in{K}}{\frac{1}{K}}e^{Bh}_{k}$.
-Hence, similar to the client side, we concatenate the \textit{collaborative embedding knowledge} from two modalities, A and B, by using the fusion layer and achieve the joint local embedding knowledge, which is $\sum_{k\in{K}}{\frac{1}{K}}e^{h}_{k}=[\sum_{k\in{K}}{\frac{1}{K}}e^{Ah}_{k}\mathbin\Vert \sum_{k\in{K}}{\frac{1}{K}}e^{Bh}_{k}]$.
+Hence, similar to the client side, we concatenate the \textit{collaborative embedding knowledge} from two modalities, A and B, by using the fusion layer and achieve the joint local embedding knowledge, which is denoted as:

 The global autoencoder model is updated with reconstruction loss and global embedding knowledge transfer loss using proxy data $D_r$.
-Subsequently, we design the generalized multimodal learning loss for two modalities as follows:
+Subsequently, we design the global multimodal learning loss for two modalities as follows:

 where $h_A=f_A(x^A_r)$, $h_B=f_B(x^B_r)$, and $\beta$ is the parameter to control the trade-off between reconstruction loss of proxy data and embedding knowledge transfer regularizer.
+Here, $\ell_A$ and $\ell_B$ are the reconstruction loss functions of two corresponding modalities A and B on proxy data, respectively.
 The embedding knowledge transfer regularizer (i.e., $\ell_{EKD}$) attempts to close the gap between the multimodal embedding knowledge of the server and joint embedding knowledge from multimodal clients.
 Same as the client side, we leverage the synchronous update for the generalized multimodal autoencoder model.
-The total loss for global multimodal autoencoder construction is denoted as follows:
+The total loss Eq.~\ref{eq:objective-global} for global multimodal autoencoder construction can be defined as follows: